Get 80% off your plan for your first 3 months*

 Is unearned revenue credit or debit?

-When you first receive the payment, you credit the unearned revenue account, which is a liability, and debit your cash account, which is an asset.
+Unearned revenue is a credit.
+When you receive payment, you credit the unearned revenue account (a liability) and debit your cash account (an asset).

 Do I pay taxes on unearned revenue immediately?